yassine-akazi/project-1/README.md

-Tailwind CSS | i used a framework the name is tailwind css
+Tailwind CSS | i have created a website using tailwind css